ihor/NSPL/README.md

  - [nspl\ds](#nsplds) - provides non-standard data structures and methods to work with them
  - [nspl\rnd](#nsplrnd) - helps to pick random elements from sequences of data

 NSPL aims to make code compact and less verbose but still clear and readable.
-Look at the following code written with NSPL:
+Look at the following example:
 ```php
 // get user ids
 $userIds = map(propertyGetter('id'), $users);